 - Persistent Loss of Appetite: If a child is consistently skipping two out of three meals a day, their energy balance is shifted away from growth.

-- Delayed Puberty Signs: While many children with ADHD are natural “late bloomers,” you should seek an evaluation if you see:
+- Delayed Puberty Signs: While many children with ADHD are natural late bloomers, a medical evaluation is recommended if the following are observed:

 - In Girls: No breast development by age 13.